 Directions

-Wash and cut the brinjals into thin, long strips or wedges (like French fries).
+Wash and cut the brinjals into thin, long strips (like French fries).
+Toss them with turmeric powder and a little salt, then let sit for 10–15 minutes to draw out excess moisture and bitterness.

-Heat oil in a deep pan and deep-fry the brinjals in batches until they are golden brown and slightly crispy.
+Pat the brinjals dry with paper towels to reduce oil splatter, then deep-fry them in batches over medium heat until golden brown and slightly crispy.
 Drain on paper towels.

-Lower the heat and add chili powder, chili flakes and salt.
+Lower the heat and add chili flakes, chili powder and a pinch of salt.
+Stir gently for about 10-15 seconds without burning the spices.

-Simmer for 2-3 minutes until the mixture thickens slightly and turns glossy.
+Add white vinegar, tamarind extract and sugar.
+Mix and Simmer for 2-3 minutes until the mixture thickens slightly and becomes glossy.

-Add the fried brinjals and toss gently to coat everything in the sauce, being careful not to break the brinjal pieces.
+Add the fried brinjals and gently toss to coat them in the sauce without breaking the pieces.

-Let it simmer on low heat for another 2 minutes to blend the flavours.
+Simmer on low heat for another 2 minutes to let the flavours blend.

-Taste and adjust sugar, vinegar or salt as needed – the dish should be sweet, tangy and spicy.
+Taste and adjust sugar, vinegar, or salt as needed – the final dish should be sweet, tangy and spicy.

 ]]>